Birnaviridae: Genome

 Infectious pancreatic necrosis virus (IPNV), a birnavirus, is an important pathogen in fish farms.
 Analyses of viral proteins showed that VP2 is the major structural and immunogenic polypeptide of the virus.
 All neutralizing monoclonal antibodies are specific to VP2 and bind to continuous or discontinuous epitopes.
 The variable domain of VP2 and the 20 adjacent amino acids of the conserved C-terminal are probably the most important in inducing an immune response for the protection of animals.

-Non structural protein VP5 is found in RNA segment A. The function of this small viral protein is unknown.
-It is believed to be involved in influencing apoptosis, but studies are not completely concurring.
-The protein can not be found in the virion.
+Non structural protein VP5 is found in RNA segment A. VP5 is not essential for replication.

 Viral Replication

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by cell receptor endocytosis.
 Replication follows the double-stranded RNA virus replication model in the cytoplasm.
 Double-stranded RNA virus transcription is the method of transcription in cytoplasm.
 The virus is released by budding.
-Salmonid fish (Aquabirnavirus), young sexually immature chickens (Avibirnavirus), insects (Entomobirnavirus), and blotched snakehead fish (Blosnavirus) as the natural host.
+Salmonid fish (Aquabirnavirus), young sexually immature chickens (Avibirnavirus), insects (Entomobirnavirus), and blotched snakehead fish (Blosnavirus) are the natural hosts.
 Transmission routes are contact.